 Summary Findings

-For each of the subgroups, a brief description of the issues and findings follow.
+For each of the subgroups, a brief description of the issues and findings is below.
 Full text of all resultant recommendations appears in the section that follows.

 Strategic Priority: WHOIS1 Rec #1 required ICANN to treat RDS (WHOIS) in all its aspects as a strategic priority.
 This recommendation was deemed to have been Partially Implemented as it failed to achieve the original aim of instilling a culture of proactive monitoring and planned improvement in RDS (WHOIS).